 Table of Contents[Hide][Show]

 Simply put, hiking makes me happy.
 Prior to having children, I was a regular hiker and managed to enjoy a couple of vigorous hikes each week.
-This even included summiting a couple of Fourteeners, mountain peaks with elevations of 14,000 feet or higher.
-As my kids get older — they’re 7 and 11 now — I continue to cultivate them into family hiking buddies.
+This even included summiting a couple of fourteeners – mountain peaks with elevations of 14,000 feet or higher.
+As my kids get older — they’re 8 and 12 now — I continue to cultivate them into family hiking buddies.

 But those first hikes with your kids can be challenging.
 These tips for introducing kids to hiking will help make the first time hiking with kids more fun.
-Having the right gear helps, too.
+Having the right gear helps too.

 Why Bother Hiking with Kids?

 Hiking offers a long list of health benefits — from lowering blood pressure, to building strength and bone density.
 Hiking helps us sleep better.
-Recent studies also show that hiking has mental health benefits.
+A study by Stanford researchers also shows that hiking has mental health benefits.
 Being in nature lowers stress levels, boosts our mood and makes us happier.
 Time spent exploring nature also boosts attention spans and creative problem-solving skills.

 Why wouldn’t it be any different for our kids?
-While they are young is the best time to introduce them to an activity that has so many benefits, but it can be frustrating if you aren’t prepared or don’t have reasonable expectations.
+While they are young is the best time to introduce them to an activity that has so many benefits.
+But it can be frustrating if you aren’t prepared or don’t have reasonable expectations.
 Get your young children out hiking now and it will be well worth it!

 How to Get Kids Off the Couch

 There is no such thing as hiking too early.
-A child of any age can enjoy being out in nature.
+Both young children and older kids can enjoy being out in nature.
 The earlier you start getting your kids hiking, the easier it will be as they grow up.
 Even a short walk along a bike path or down to wade in a stream can count as a hike when they are young.
 Just get them outside and moving!

 2. Locate Kid-Friendly Hiking Trails

 When your kids are young, find flat trails that have interesting areas along the way.
 Start with a short hike.
-When my kids were very young, I located a trail near my home that was flat and about a half mile in had a nice shaded area by a stream perfect for picnics.
-I would carry our baby in a hiking carrier and our preschooler could trek along at her own pace smelling the flowers along the way.
-We’d end with a picnic by the river.
+When my kids were very young, I located a trail near my home that was flat and about a half mile.
+I would carry our baby in a hiking carrier and our preschooler could trek along at her own pace, smelling the wildflowers along the way.
+We’d end at a shaded picnic area by the river.
 Locating child-friendly hikes is the key to success.

 3. Have Reasonable Expectations for Hiking with Kids